TOS2020/Step_by_Step_DNA_sequence_analysis/README.md

 Features

 - Upload and convert ab1 format file to FASTA format
-- Show DNA sequence and its chromatograph
+- Show DNA sequence and its chromatogram
 - Generate its protein sequences with 3 reading frames
 - Provide manual correction of sequence errors
 - Identify and highlight sequence domains